⌘+k ctrl+k

 REPLACE Clause

-REPLACE allows us to replace specific values in columns as specified by an expression.
+REPLACE allows us to replace specific columns by alternative expressions.

 FROM tbl;